corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 #### Max steps

 The maximum number of raycast steps allowed per pixel.
-Higher values affect performance; the default value is `60`.
+Higher values produce better results, but worse performance.
+The default value is `60`.

+>[!Note]
+>This is the most important property for controlling performance.

 #### Resolution

 The raycast resolution.
 There are two options: **full** and **half**.
-Full gives better quality, but half improves performance on most hardware.
+Full gives better quality, but half improves performance.
 The default value is half.

 #### Start bias

 The offset of the raycast origin.
-Lower values produce more correct reflection placement, but also produce more artefacts.
-We recommend values of `0.03` or lower. `0.01` is the default.
+Lower values produce more correct reflection placement, but produce more artefacts.
+We recommend values of `0.03` or lower.
+The default value is `0.01`.

-| Start bias: 0.03 | Start bias: 0.1
+| Start bias: 0.01 | Start bias: 0.1
 |---------------------|---------
 |  ![Start bias: 0.03](media/low-ray-start-bias.png) |   ![Start bias: 0.1](media/high-ray-start-bias.png)
 | Larger gap between reflection and box (more correct) | Narrower gap between reflection and box (less correct)